MicrosoftDocs/azure-databases-docs/articles/cosmos-db/gen-ai/hybrid-search.md

 ORDER BY RANK RRF(VectorDistance(c.vector, @queryVector), FullTextScore(c.content, [@searchTerm1, @searchTerm2, ...]))
 ```

 Suppose you have a document that has vector embeddings stored in each document in the property `c.vector` and text data contained in the property c.text.
-To get the 10 most relevant documents using Hybrid search, the following query would look:
+To get the 10 most relevant documents using Hybrid search, the query can be written as:

 ```sql
 SELECT TOP 10 *